Education in Ireland

 Ireland has some top ranking universities globally, which means that studying there is a great option.
 Students coming from within the EU will not need a visa and are able to benefit from the Free Fees Initiative meaning that there is only an initial registration fee of €3,000 and no tuition fees.
 Students from outside of the EU will face significant costs which differs in price based on the course, these can range from €10,000 – €50,000.

 The education system in Ireland has lead to it becoming one of the fastest growing economies in Europe after the global financial crisis.
-For more information about working in Ireland click here.
+Are you moving to Ireland, or do you need more information about the schools over there?
+Sirelo helps you with lots of articles on moving there, such as information about working in Ireland.